remaro-network/KD-YOLOX-ViT/README.md

 2. The weights should be automatically saved under the folder /YOLOX_OUTPUTS/yolox_l/

 3. Before launching the YOLOX-nano model, the YOLOX-nano file needs to be modified for Knowledge Distillation under /exps/default/yolox_nano.py.
-The parameters *self.KD* and *self.KD\_online* need to be set to **True**.
-Finally the *self.folder_KD_directory* is the repository where the images and Teacher FPN logits are saved.
+The parameters *self.KD* and *self.KD\_online* needs to be set to **True**.
+Finally, the *self.folder_KD_directory* is the repository where the images and Teacher FPN logits are saved.

 ![Online KD](images/Online-KD-Code.png "Online KD")